helsingborg-stad/wpmu-propagate-miniorange-saml-sso-settings/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen.
+1. Upload the plugin files to the `/wp-content/mu-plugins/` directory, or install the plugin through the WordPress plugins screen.
-2. Activate the plugin through the 'Plugins' screen in WordPress.

 ## Usage